-Colby College discourages travel to countries and participation in a program in a country for which there is a U.S. State Department Travel Warning in effect at the time of departure.
-Students wishing to travel to a country currently under U.S. State Department Travel Warning are required to submit a petition to the Travel Warning Review Committee providing a complete description of and justification for their study/travel at a Travel Warning site.
-If approved, the student and his/her parents will then be required to sign a second waiver as part of the application for approval process.
+Colby College does not allow travel to countries under U.S. State Dept. Travel Advisory Level 4 countries and discourages travel to countries and participation in programs under U.S. State Department Travel Advisory Level 3.
+Students wishing to travel to a country currently under U.S. State Department Travel Advisory Level 3 are required to submit a petition to the Travel Advisory Review Committee providing a complete description of and justification for their study/travel at a Travel Advisory Level 3 site.
+Please contact OCS for a copy of the Travel Advisory Petition guidelines by writing us at [email protected] If approved, the student and his/her parents will then be required to sign a second waiver as part of the application for approval process.

-Countries such as Kenya, Mexico, Lebanon and Israel are currently on this list.
-For a listing of countries currently under Travel Warning consult the U.S. State Department website.
+For a listing of countries currently under Travel Advisory Level 3, consult the U.S. State Department website.

-Students on programs already in session when a Travel Warning is issued will not be required to return, but will be advised of the Travel Warning by the OCS office and will be required to follow the guidance provided by their program.
+Students on programs already in session when a Travel Advisory Level 3 is issued will not be required to return, but will be advised of the Travel Advisory by the OCS office and will be required to follow the guidance provided by their program.

 Country-Specific Security Information

 Emergency Plan for Off-Campus Programs in Times of Emergency